yashtikakakkar/YouTube_Ad_Skipper/README.md

 5. Click on "Load Unpacked" and select the downloaded repository folder.
 6. Make sure to select the folder which has the manifest.json file among the others.
 7. Switch the toggle on.
 8. And you're done!
-You're now ready to watch ad free youtube content.
+You're now ready to watch ad-free content on YouTube.

 Enjoy! 💜